-Furthermore, the UN strives to "remain there", but needs to be improved so that the results are truly pure as a reflection of mastery of students' competencies so that they can be used as a substitute for the entrance examination to 24 er Higher Education or the like.
+Furthermore, the UN strives to "remain there", but needs to be improved so that the results are truly pure as a reflection of mastery of students' competencies so that they can be used as a substitute for the entrance examination to enter Higher Education or the like.
 Positive impact with the existence of the UN can be a motivation for teachers and students.
 This finding is similar with research result by Mardapi and Badrum (2009).

 The learning motivation of students grows and the teacher always strives so that the teaching material can be resolved along with the use of various media or multi methods in the learning process so that students can absorb the teaching material.
 Furthermore, it is suggests very beneficial for the government and society.

-Regarding the implementation of the UNBK, it is necessary to avoid the examination with selected specialization subjects before the exam because the implementation on the field is difficult when faced with the selection of non-professional subjects.
+Regarding the implementation of the UNBK, it is necessary to avoid the examination with selected specialization subjects before the exam because the implementation on the field is difficult when faced with the selection of non- professional subjects.

 The impact of the National Exam is the emergence of favorite subjects and subjects which are not favorites.
-Furthermore, on the discourse of whether or not the UN results at the level of senior high school / MA schools can be used as material for consideration to enter higher education, it should continue to be sought even though even now universities have not made the results of the UN as the basis for university admission selection.
+Furthermore, on the discourse of whether or not the UN results at the level of senior high school / MA schools European Journal of Educational Research ?
+835 can be used as material for consideration to enter higher education, it should continue to be sought even though even now universities have not made the results of the UN as the basis for university admission selection.
 This happens because it requires a process to increase the credibility of the UN results.

 With the increasing credibility of the implementation and results of the UN through the UNBK mode, it is expected that in the future the results of the UN can be used as material for consideration in entering university.
+The diversity of the scores of UNBK and UNKP results is influenced by the type of school variable, type of school, accreditation status, and the acquisition of eight national education standards.